 Some key learnings from the meeting emphasized supporting Caribbean feminist movement building by increasing access to key resources for women’s rights & LBTIQ organizations, supporting regional feminist advocacy networks and alliances, and supporting capacity building opportunities that are grounded in the movement’s priorities.

 Photo: Notes from the June 2019 convening in Antigua

 To date, Astraea has granted nearly $1M over almost 20 years of funding in the Caribbean.
 We are one of only a few progressive funders working in the region, and the only foundation that offers core support for Caribbean grassroots LGBTIQ organizing.

-We are thrilled to be strategizing with The MATCH Fund and feminist Caribbean networks to build power for LBTIQ and women’s rights groups in the region!
+We are thrilled to be strategizing with The Equality Fund and feminist Caribbean networks to build power for LBTIQ and women’s rights groups in the region!